 The Center for Automotive Research at Stanford (CARS) brings together researchers, students, industry, government and the community to enable a future of human-centered mobility.
 Understanding how people and machines work together has never been so important than when building vehicles of the future.
-CARS supports educational experiences for students, infrastructure for research and events that bring students and campus researchers together with industry professionals and the broader community.
+CARS supports educational experiences for students, infrastructure for research and events that bring students and campus researchers together with industry professionals and the broader Stanford mobility community.

 Launched in 2008, CARS was founded by Chris Gerdes, Professor, Mechanical Engineering, Sebastian Thrun, Professor-Research, Computer Science and Cliff Nass, Professor, Communication.
-Researchers and vehicles affiliated with CARS are housed at the Automotive Innovation Facility, which houses the Volkswagen Automotive Innovation Lab (often referred to as 'VAIL'), a state-of-the-art vehicle research facility where interdisciplinary teams can work on projects that move vehicle human-centered mobility forward.
+Researchers and vehicles affiliated with CARS are located at the Automotive Innovation Facility, which houses the Volkswagen Automotive Innovation Lab (often referred to as 'VAIL'), a state-of-the-art vehicle research facility where interdisciplinary teams can work on projects that move human-centered mobility forward.

-Faculty Directors: Chris Gerdes and Marco Pavone
+Faculty Director: Marco Pavone

 - Associate Professor, Aeronautics and Astronautics